Meet the Hot Los Angeles Rams Coach Winning Over Fans Long Before Super Bowl Weekend - E! Online

 Attention football fans: May we direct your eyes to the sidelines for an unexpected prize.

-There's no question that the NFL players who make up the Los Angeles Rams and Cincinatti Bengals deserve credit for an incredible season.
+There's no question that the NFL players who make up the Los Angeles Rams and Cincinnati Bengals deserve credit for an incredible season.
 But with every good team comes, perhaps, an even better coach.
 And for the Rams specifically, that coach sure has some fans talking.

 In case you're new to the game, may we introduce you to Sean McVay, a man who made history in 2017 when he became the youngest head coach at the age of 30.